 Recognize and protect the beneficial functions performed by many wetlands, which include, but are not limited to, providing food, breeding, nesting, and/or rearing habitat for fish and wildlife; recharging and discharging ground water; contributing to stream flow during low-flow periods; stabilizing stream banks and shorelines; storing storm and flood waters to reduce flooding and erosion; and improving water quality through biofiltration, adsorption, and retention and transformation of sediments, nutrients, and toxicants.

 Regulate land use to avoid adverse effects on wetlands and maintain the functions and values of wetlands throughout Castle Rock.
+Provide a level of protection to critical areas within the shoreline area that assures no net loss of shoreline ecological functions necessary to sustain shoreline natural resources.

 Establish review procedures for development proposals in and adjacent to wetlands.